What is nepotism?

 - Racial Discrimination Act 1975

-Once nepotism has taken place, it can be difficult to remedy it and restore your staff’s faith in you and the company.
-So, it’s always better to prevent nepotism in the first place.
-This can be done through a number of measures:
+Once nepotism has taken place, it can be challenging to remedy it and restore your employees’ faith in you and the company.
+That’s why it’s important to take steps to prevent it from happening in the first place.
+You can tackle nepotism head on by implementing the actions outlined below.

 Transparent recruitment